 Gary was extremely thankful for those dirty pants, and the used ones he was going to get with his voucher.
 He was as excited as a child on their birthday, about a used garment from Goodwill.
 His thankfulness struck me hard.
 At the time, I was still involved in Christian belief, and studying Scripture.
 At that moment, the verses from Matthew 25 came to my mind; the part that many “Christians” ignore.
 “I was hungry and you gave me to eat.
 I was thirsty and you gave me to drink.
 I was naked and you clothed me.
 I was a stranger and you invited me in”.
 I’ve done several of those before, but I never had opportunity to “clothe” anyone, and I asked Gary what size pants he wore.

 As I worked on the bicycle powered washing machine after the OCP event, I couldn’t stop thinking about Gary, all day.
 That night, as I sat in my car writing during a raging thunderstorm of “biblical proportions”, I came to the realization, that the following day was officially “Gary Day”.
 I had no idea what it was, or why I felt this, except that Gary needed some warm pants, and needed someone to care.
-I recieved about $700 a month from Social Security, and I had a car to sleep in.
+I received about $700 a month from Social Security, and I had a car to sleep in.
 I thought… I can hook Gary up with some new jeans.

 The next day was a Monday, and “Gary Day” was officially on.
 Myself, and the rest of the people from the New Community Project, made the usual Monday walk across the street to have lunch at Our Community Place.
 Aside from interactions for “good deeds”, the organization was not religious or run by a church, and there was no prayer before each meal.
 Instead, everyone joined hands in a circle, and each told the others, what they were thankful for that day.
 Afterward, the director of OCP, announced that Gary had a health issue and could not do the dishes after lunch, so they were looking for volunteers.